GenesisFR/DS2TroubleshootingGuide/README.md

 - Use one of the standard resolutions (ex: 1024x768, 1280x720, 1920x1080).
 - Run the game in [windowed](#play-windowed) mode.
 - Use dgVoodoo (check [Increase UI size](#increase-ui-size) for installation instructions).

+## You cannot run Dungeon Siege II in a resolution higher than your desktop

+Lower the game's height (see method 2 of [Use unsupported resolutions](https://github.com/GenesisFR/DS1TroubleshootingGuide#use-unsupported-resolutions)) so that it corresponds to your desktop's height minus at least 40 pixels (it can be more) to account for the borders (ex: 1920x1080 -\> 1920x1040).

 # Modding